 As I made plans with my husband Gene to set off for parts unknown, I was filled with excitement and ready to embrace the unrefined realities of wayfaring and rubber hoboing.
 Like Mr. Toad and his friends from The Wind in the Willows, I delighted in considering what the open road, the dusty highway, the heath, the common, the hedgerows and the rolling downs might hold in the way of adventure.

 As I write this, we've now wayfared our way through 49 states.
-I also took one “side trip” (minus Gene) to the island of O’ahu.
+I also took one “side trip” (minus Gene) to Hawaii.
 Along the way, we've met fascinating people, from goldpanners and a family of wild mushroom pickers in Oregon to a moonshiner in Louisiana, from a mariachi band in Texas to Gullah-Geechee sweetgrass basket weavers in South Carolina.
 We've work-camped on a ranch, on a vineyard, and in a swamp.
 For a glorious year we lived within steps of the Grand Canyon's south rim while I served as a guide and instructor with the Grand Canyon Field Institute and worked in Kolb Studio, the home and workplace of two pioneering photographers.
 Gene worked as well at the Verkamp’s Visitor Center.
 We thoroughly enjoyed exploring, hiking, backpacking and learning about the area's flora and fauna.
 I still miss the night skies, the sunrises, the bugling of the elks and the howling of the coyotes.
-From Arizona, we moved on to explore--for a season--the lush and soul-stirring Big Cypress National Preserve and Everglades National Park.
+From Arizona, we moved on to explore—for a season—the lush and soul-stirring Big Cypress National Preserve and Everglades National Park.
 After sojourning for a time along the North Carolina and Maine coasts and the Lakes Region of New Hampshire, we are now in Central Florida.
 We've risked much to embrace this life of wandering but we've also gained much.
 As J.R.R.
 Tolkien aptly noted, "Not all who wander are lost."

 Animated images on this page by WIX.